 All personal data relating to MSELECT Personnel data shall be:

-- protected by reasonable security safeguards against such risks as loss or unauthorized access, destruction, use, modification or disclosure of data;
+protected by reasonable security safeguards against such risks as loss or unauthorised access, destruction, use, modification or disclosure of data;

 Principal Purposes of Holding Data on Personnel Files